-The Drug Enforcement Agency (DEA) announced in August 2016 that marijuana will remain a Schedule I drug which means that it has no currently accepted medical use in the United States, it lacks an accepted safety use under medical supervision and it has a high potential for abuse.
+The DEA announced in August 2016 that marijuana will remain a Schedule I drug which means that it has no currently accepted medical use in the United States, it lacks an accepted safety use under medical supervision and it has a high potential for abuse.
 This decision was based, in part, on the conclusion by the Department of Health and Human Services that marijuana has no “currently accepted medical use” and there are “no adequate and well-controlled studies proving efficacy.”

 Additional clinical research is needed to better understand the safety and efficacy of marijuana, especially in the smoked form.
 For a complete listing of all projects funded by the National Institutes of Health (NIH) examining the potential therapeutic benefits of cannabinoids, see the Therapeutic Cannabinoid Research category in the NIH RePORT database.

 Is the University of Mississippi the only legal marijuana grower in the U.S.?